n49o7/brute/README.md

 # brute

-DOM filler for simple webapps where the data can contain Objects and/or Arrays.
+DOM filler for simple webapps, where the data can contain Objects and/or Arrays.

 Relies on HTML template elements.

 Can be used once or attached to an event.

+Use it as a data binding and/or templating library :
+- It's buildless since it's in the browser.
+- No brackets involved!

 ## Usage